Ary770/Ary770.github.io/_posts/2018-07-02-search_component_with_react.markdown

 There are a few ways to accomplish this.

-The first idea that comes to mind would be to make a fetch request to the API where the data sits, and include search parameters for the desired resource.
-But this way is potentially slow, especially if we wanted to display the matching data as the user types.
+The way the app is wired up is a bit complex so for learning purposes, I'll illustrate the search feature without the Redux state management middleware, even though it would be best practice to abstract the logic from the search component and handle it in the reducers as I did in the actual application.

 So the route I took was to make a single call to the API, fetching all the data we need for the application and handle the search on the client side.